-Plans of study marked with an asterisk () may be used as endorsements for teaching certification.
+Plans of study marked with an asterisk (\) may be used as endorsements for teaching certification.
 Endorsement programs are available only to teachers who hold a valid professional license in any area other than the one for which endorsement is desired.
-Plans of study marked with a plus sign (+) may be used as graduate certificate programs courses, and passing the Praxis II meets the requirements for certification.
+Plans of study marked with a plus sign (+) may be used as graduate certificate programs.